It is our choices that show who we truly are, far more than our abilities, Harry Potter.

 He is one of the best examples of this: It is not what happens to you that matters, but what you do about it.

-To put it another way, we always have a choice, we can control our actions and these choices and actions can make a difference.
-The opposite is determinism, which denies us the freedom to act, change ourselves, and modify the status quo or our own existence.
-Consider different types of determinism:
+To put it another way, we always have a choice, we can control our thoughts, actions, and how we deal with our reality, and these choices and actions can make a huge difference.
+The opposite is determinism, which denies us the freedom to act, change ourselves, and modify the status quo or our own reality.
+Consider these different types of determinism:

 Genetic determinism regards biology as the key determinant of human behaviour, more specifically, our genes along with environmental conditions.
 Differences between people and groups are inherited and innate, and society is, therefore, a mirror of biology.

-Geographical determinism is the view that human behaviour is determined by where you live, the climate, available resources, and the physical environment.
+Geographical determinism is the view that human behavior is determined by where you live, the climate, geographical conditions, available resources, and the physical environment.

-Skinner’s behavioural determinism states that we are not free because our behaviour has been conditioned through education.
+Skinner’s behavioral determinism states that we are not free because our behaviour has been conditioned through education.

-Social determinism claims that society (parents, culture, friends, race or gender) and psychological factors are the main constructors of personality and behaviour.
+Social determinism claims that society (parents, culture, friends, social and ethnical background) , social factors and interactions are the main constructors of personality and behavior.

 Theological determinism (predestination) asserts that God is an omnipotent, omnipresent, and omniscient being.
 He, and only He, knows what the future holds, and people can’t influence God in the matter of who is saved and who is not.
 In other words, the Almighty knows our future and He knows who will be saved and who will be condemned to eternal fire.